roundoutandabout/Arduino/ESPMeteoStation_dev/README.md

 	+	Sending to ThingSpeak & Narodmon
 	+	Simple web-interface on client side

-<p>Almost all code is taken from other projects so don't blame me if you see some familiar parts of code:)</p>
+<p>Almost all code is taken from other projects so don't blame me if you see some familiar parts:)</p>

 <p>DS18B20 1-Wire temperature sensors and sending to FlyMon is coming soon.</p>